Uniswap/docs/docs/contracts/uniswapx/fillers/priority/priorityorderreactor.md

 sidebar_position: 6
 ---
 # Filling on Priority Ordered Chains
-The [Priority Order Reactor](https://github.com/Uniswap/UniswapX/blob/main/src/reactors/PriorityOrderReactor.sol) is a new, experimental UniswapX reactor built specifically for optimal execution chains that utilize Priority Gas Auctions (PGA) for ordering transactions.
-This new reactor type, which is based on research presented in [Priority is All you Need](https://www.paradigm.xyz/2024/06/priority-is-all-you-need), allows fillers to bid on orders during fulfillment through setting custom priority fees.
+The [Priority Order Reactor](https://github.com/Uniswap/UniswapX/blob/main/src/reactors/PriorityOrderReactor.sol) is a UniswapX reactor built specifically for chains that utilize Priority Gas Auctions (PGA) for ordering transactions.
+This reactor type, which is based on research presented in [Priority is All you Need](https://www.paradigm.xyz/2024/06/priority-is-all-you-need), allows fillers to bid on orders during fulfillment through setting custom priority fees.

 ## Example Implementation
 Alice submits a PriorityOrder offering 1 ETH in exchange for a minimum of 1000 USDC.
 The fair market rate for the order is 1100 USDC, resulting in around 100 USDC in potential profit.